uschpc/webportal-netlify-gatsby/src/user-guides/hpc (discovery and endeavour)/running-jobs.md

 excerpt: How to run your jobs on Discovery using the Slurm job scheduler.
 ---

-This guide describes how to reserve compute time on CARC HPC clusters for your jobs using the Slurm job scheduler.
+This guide describes how to reserve compute time on CARC high-performance computing clusters (both Discovery and the Endeavour condo cluster) for your jobs using the Slurm job scheduler.

 ### What is a job?